By continuing to access our website, you agree to our privacy policy and use of cookies.

 Personalization is fundamental factor to creating more effective experiences and should be a cornerstone of every leave plan.
 Although leave planning requires standardized tools and a consistent approach, personalization comes in during execution.
 Each leave of absence should have a clearly defined procedure that includes the joint completion of a customized pre-leave plan by the employee and his or her direct supervisor to align everyone on what needs to be addressed by both parties before, during and after the leave.
 It is key to share information about the logistics of projects, meetings, information flow, communication preferences etc. and to tailor a plan to ensure continuity of business while the leave occurs.

 According to the Employee Experience Imperative Report, employers aren’t supporting employees’ basic needs on a day-to-day basis during the employee lifecycle.
-The survey revealed that 45% of employees still struggle to obtain information and answers to basic questions, such as finding a company policy.
+The survey revealed that more than 40% of employees still struggle to obtain information and answers to basic questions, such as finding a company policy.
 Companies must look for ways to clearly communicate policies and procedures.
 They must also tailor the employee experience while balancing organizational and employee needs.

 When designing a leave policy that’s right for your company, the most simple recipe is to identify company objectives, do the research and ensure the policy is a great fit for your employees.